lucasadelino/lucasadelino.github.io/projects/chapter4.md

 ---
 ## What it is

-A multinomial Naïve Bayes classifier trained on a corpus of 105,195 movie reviews in Portuguese, built by scrapping user film reviews from [Filmow](http://filmow.com).
+A multinomial Naive Bayes classifier trained on a corpus of 105,195 movie reviews in Portuguese, built by scrapping user film reviews from [Filmow](http://filmow.com).

 ## The setup

-[Chapter 4 of Jurafsky & Martin](https://web.stanford.edu/~jurafsky/slp3/4.pdf) introduces the reader to Naïve Bayes classifiers.
+[Chapter 4 of Jurafsky & Martin](https://web.stanford.edu/~jurafsky/slp3/4.pdf) introduces the reader to Naive Bayes classifiers.
 The chapter provided a description of the algorithm for the classifier (in pseudocode), so I thought that trying my hand at implementing it in Python would make for interesting practice.

 The chapter provided examples on how to use the classifier for analyzing the sentiment of movie reviews.
 I decided that I would test my implementation using movie reviews as well, but, to put my own spin on it, I would use movie reviews written in Portuguese.